 There are many forms of aggressive driving that you should ensure you are not engaging in while behind the wheel.
 One common form of aggressive driving is Tailgating (or following too closely).
 In ideal driving conditions, to avoid tailgating, use the 3-second rule!
-Leave at least 3 seconds between you and the car in-front of you.
+Leave at least 3 seconds between you and the car in front of you.
 In poor driving conditions, you should be increasing that distance.
 Speeding is also another common form of aggressive driving.
 It’s imperative that you take note of the speed limit on the road and maintain the posted speed limits, as they are there for a reason; to ensure drivers are driving at a safe speed.
 If you are driving at a high speed, you may find yourself unable to control your vehicle during an emergency and you may not be able to prevent a collision from happening and even worse, you may potentially turn any collision into a fatal one.
 If you are convicted of speeding, you may receive demerit points as well as a fine.
-The fine for driving over the speed limit will depend on how fast you were travelling over the speed limit.
-You can avoid speeding by giving yourself time to arrive to your destination, paying attention to your speedometer, taking note of the posted speed limits on the roads you are driving on, not letting other road users (or passengers for that matter!) influence your driving and taking into consideration how damaging a speeding ticket may be to your driving record (i.e., increased insurance rates).
+The fine for driving over the speed limit will depend on how fast you were traveling over the speed limit.
+You can avoid speeding by giving yourself time to arrive at your destination, paying attention to your speedometer, taking note of the posted speed limits on the roads you are driving on, and not letting other road users (or passengers for that matter!) influence your driving and taking into consideration how damaging a speeding ticket may be to your driving record (i.e., increased insurance rates).
 By ensuring you follow the speed limit and also give yourself enough time to reach your destination, you can avoid this type of aggressive driving.

 2 Not Wearing a Seat-Belt